net-tools/cloudconvert/README.md

 - convertUploadData (the data to be converted is a string)
 - convertUpload (the file to be converted is uploaded with the request)

-For details about parameters and values returned, you may refer to the CloudConvert API, as this Client class in only a facade pattern, abstracting technicial details, such as performing the actual HTTP request, to the end-user.
+For details about parameters and values returned, you may refer to the CloudConvert API, as this Client class in only a facade pattern, abstracting technical details, such as performing the actual HTTP request, to the end-user.